PromptAI/promptdialog/docs/tutorial/bot_action.md

     ```
     This action means:
     ```text
-    User: I am 170cm.
+    user: I am 170cm.
-    Chatbot: you said: I am 170cm.
+    bot: you said: I am 170cm.
-    Chatbot: This is the slot value of height: 170
+    bot: This is the slot value of height: 170
     ```